exoplatform/exo-documentation/docs/GettingStarted.rst

    concerning mobile notifications will be hidden.

 .. note:: - A switch button lets you enable or disable the notification type.
-          - A descriptiion is available below every notification type to give more information about the notification type.
+          - A description is available below every notification.

 .. _On-site: